-Operators often think they can stop the tractor in an accident, especially if the tractor is moving very slowly or no difficult tasks are being performed.
+Operators often think they can stop the tractor in a situation, especially if the tractor is moving very slowly or no difficult tasks are being performed.
 The most common comment from people involved in tractor runovers is how quickly they happen.

-Runovers also can occur when the tractor is involved in an accident.
+Runovers also can occur when the tractor is involved in a collision.
 One common scene happens when the rider is thrown after the tractor hits a building, bridge, or another vehicle.
 If the tractor overturns, the operator and rider both are in danger.

-The 'no riders' rule
+The 'no extra riders' rule

-The only way to prevent extra rider injuries or deaths is to prohibit riders on tractors.
-Make a permanent policy to never allow riders on tractors.
+The only way to prevent extra rider injuries or deaths is to prohibit extra riders on tractors.
+Make a permanent policy to never allow extra riders on tractors.

 This may be a difficult rule to follow, especially in situations involving visitors or young children.
-Depending upon the age of the child, it may be helpful to explain what can happen to tractor riders.
+Depending upon the age of the child, it may be helpful to explain what can happen to extra riders on a tractor.
 Very young children may understand the fact that they aren't allowed to ride other heavy equipment, such as road graders or construction vehicles, either.
 They also may enjoy a ride on other farm vehicles designed for passengers, such as farm trucks or four-wheel drive vehicles.

 A chance to sit in the operator's seat while the engine is turned off and the key is removed also may satisfy a child's curiosity.

-Make sure all tractor operators observe the "no riders" rule.
+Make sure all tractor operators observe the "no extra riders" rule.
 Discuss with family members and farm workers the importance of the policy.
-It's also helpful to post "no riders" decals on all tractors to remind others about the policy.
+It's also helpful to post decals on all tractors to remind others about the policy.

-The most effective way to observe the "no riders" rule is to eliminate the need for extra riders.
-Use or provide other vehicles that allow passengers, such as trucks or cars, when transportation is needed to fields or remote work sites.
+The most effective way to observe the "no extra riders" rule is to eliminate the need for extra riders.
+Use or provide other vehicles, such as trucks or cars that allow passengers, when transportation is needed to fields or remote work sites.